-Solar Highways is an innovative and sustainable initiative by Rijkswaterstaat and its partners ECN and SEAC.
+Solar Highways is an innovative and sustainable initiative by Rijkswaterstaat and its partners ECN part of TNO and SEAC.
 It is a demonstration project for a noise barrier which both absorbs traffic noise and generates energy.
 The noise barrier generates electricity on both sides via solar cells which are integrated into the noise-resistant construction.
 The European Commission has awarded a LIFE+ programme grant for the implementation of this project.

 The project will construct a 400-metre long and 5-metre high barrier, of which the upper metres comprise double-sided solar cells.
 The integration of the double-sided solar cells into the noise barrier and the large-scale practical application are unique and innovative.
 The panels on the barrier will face East-West in order for it to absorb sunlight on both sides.
 The morning and afternoon sunshine will therefore be used to the full.

 The noise barrier should generate enough to provide about 40 households with ‘green’ electricity.
 The project will therefore contribute to the Dutch national energy agreement for sustainable growth.
 The energy agreement aims to generate 16% of the Netherlands’ energy from renewable sources by 2023.

 The project is investigating the practical and financial feasibility of a noise barrier built from construction elements containing double-sided solar cells.
 The project’s sub-objectives are: